shopware/shopware/adr/2021-10-21-app-scripting.md

 The app system requires that this code is in some way sandboxed, with no direct access to the database or filesystem and the code is not saved on the server.

+Additionally, such Scripting feature generally improves the capabilities of the AppSystem, this feature is not bound to the AppSystem exclusively, it should be possible to add standalone scripts.

 ## Decision

 We use Twig as it brings a secure PHP sandbox and allows interacting directly with objects.
 The scripts will be saved in the database and mapped to a specific scripting event.
 Scripting events are placed in many sections in Shopware to be able to adjust them.
-Apps can subscribe to the scripting events in the `manifest.xml`
+Apps can subscribe to the scripting events by placing their scripts into the correspondingly named folders.

 ### Scripting Events